 - Application for admission to the MSc by Research in Social and Political Science

 Application to the Macqueen Scholarship is via the University's on-line scholarships application form located within the applicant hub.
 After submitting your application for your programme of study, you will receive a University Username (UUN) and access to MyEd where you can reach the scholarship application system.
 Instructions on the online awards/scholarship application system can be found here.

 - Once you have submitted your application for study (via the How to Apply page below) you can then submit your funding application(s), you must submit a separate application for each individual funding scheme you are applying to.

 - Each funding application will ask you to provide a personal statement.
 In your scholarship application, please tailor your personal statement to include why you wish to study at this School and why you are a desirable candidate for this particular scholarship.

 - This form is also used for several other awards, including Edinburgh Global Research Scholarships, Principal's Career Development PhD Scholarships, College Research Award, Alice Brown PhD Scholarship, Graduate School PhD Award, and the Chrystal Macmillan Studentship.
 Important - please ensure you check each scholarship deadline as they may differ.
 You must enter a separate funding application for each award you wish to be considered for.

-- You do not need to wait to receive an offer to study before applying for a Macqueen Scholarship - but you must submit a complete application to study by the deadline or your PhD Award application will not be considered.
+- You do not need to wait to receive an offer to study before applying for a Macqueen Scholarship - but you must submit a complete application to study by the deadline or your MSc by Research Award application will not be considered.

 - The supporting documents submitted with your application to study (research proposal, academic transcripts and references etc.) will be used to assess your funding application.